11 Degrees C To F

 Q3: Which temperature scale is more accurate?

 A3: Both Celsius and Fahrenheit are equally accurate for measuring temperature within their respective ranges.
-However, the Kelvin scale is considered more fundamentally accurate because it's based on absolute zero, a more fundamental physical concept.
+Still, the Kelvin scale is considered more fundamentally accurate because it's based on absolute zero, a more fundamental physical concept.

 Q4: What are some common mistakes to avoid when converting temperatures?